geojeff/kivy-statecharts/docs/index.rst

    Statechart diagram for BallsApp

-The combination of velocity adjustments in the enterState() method for each moving ball state, and the adjustments made in the speed_up() and slow_down() methods, forms an algorithm for this app, giving an interesting effect, with balls moving in all directions at different velocities.
+The combination of velocity adjustments in the enter_state() method for each moving ball state, and the adjustments made in the speed_up() and slow_down() methods, forms an algorithm for this app, giving an interesting effect, with balls moving in all directions at different velocities.
 This was